shortlisted159/amazon-clone/README.md

 # Amazon Clone
-This projects mimics the e-commerce website Amazon.commerce Bundled with login and sign up functionality frontend of the project includes tons of items listed in the home page that can be added to cart, When navigated to the basket those items
+This project mimics the e-commerce website Amazon.commerce Bundled with login and sign up functionality frontend of the project includes tons of items listed in the home page that can be added to cart, When navigated to the basket those items